 Fortunately, however, most rhabdomyomas do not grow over time; they either get smaller or remain stable in size.
-In fact, some tumors may considerably decrease in size such that they may no longer be visible by echocardiography.
+In fact, most tumors decrease in size over time and may no longer be visible by echocardiography.
 A notable exception is that some tumors were noted to increase in size in infants treated with ACTH for infantile spasms (a form of seizure).
 Therefore, it would be prudent to closely monitor infants treated with ACTH by serial echocardiograms for growth of the rhabdomyomas.

 Children and adults with coarctation of the aorta will have a difference in systolic blood pressure between their upper and lower extremities.
 Obstruction to blood flow is responsible for the high blood pressure in the arms relative to the legs.
 Additionally, decreased blood flow to the kidneys may lead to enhanced renin secretion and subsequent volume expansion, which is also the mechanism for hypertension in renal artery stenosis.

 An aneurysm is a localized dilation of the aorta greater than 50% of its normal diameter.
 It is associated with weakening of the aortic wall that occurs normally with aging.
-In young patients, it is most often due to genetic connective tissue disorders such as Marfan syndrome, Ehlers-Danlos syndrome, or perhaps TSC.
+In young patients, it is most often due to genetic connective tissue disorders such as Marfan syndrome.
 Other risk factors for aneurysms include high blood pressure, high cholesterol, and smoking.

 Cardiac evaluation and screening is recommended for all patients with TSC.
-A baseline echocardiogram to image the heart and vascular structures is suggested for all patients.
+Fetal echocardiography should be considered when rhabdomyomas are identified by prenatal ultrasound to detect individuals at high risk for heart failure after delivery.
+A baseline echocardiogram to image the heart and vascular structures is suggested for all patients, especially those younger than 3 years of age.
 In some older patients in whom ultrasound imaging may be inadequate, magnetic resonance imaging (MRI) of the heart may be necessary.
-Since cardiac tumors are not known to arise in later life, further imaging may not be necessary if the initial test did not show any tumors.
 For those diagnosed to have cardiac tumors, the frequency and necessity for follow-up imaging will be done at the discretion of their cardiologists and will depend on many factors.

 In the rare instances in which hemodynamic compromise is present (severe obstruction, congestive heart failure, or cyanosis as explained previously), prompt surgical excision of the tumors may be indicated.
 Even partial removal of the tumors may provide relief of the problem if complete excision would severely damage the remaining cardiac tissue.
-However, that since even large tumors may regress in size or disappear completely, the presence of rhabdomyomas in itself, without severe obstruction or life-threatening arrhythmias, is not necessarily an indication for surgical intervention.
+However, since even large tumors tend to regress in size or disappear completely, the presence of rhabdomyomas without severe obstruction or life-threatening arrhythmias is not necessarily an indication for surgical intervention.
 In most instances, rhabdomyomas do not require surgical intervention.

 Because smoking and a high cholesterol level are independent risk factors for aneurysm formation, patients with TSC would be well advised to maintain a healthy lifestyle of diet, exercise, and smoking avoidance.
 Regular blood pressure monitoring is also prudent.